 Mr Fred Steel

-Fred has extensive experience as a school governor in Havering with over 25 years at Benhurst Primary School (where he attended school as an infant).
+Fred has extensive experience as a school governor in Havering and has currently served twenty-nine years at Benhurst Primary School (where he attended school as an infant).
 He also served for over twenty-five years at Parklands Junior School and four years at Hall Mead Secondary School.
 Fred has been the Chair of Governors at Benhurst for 25 years before stepping down from this role in 2018.

 Mrs Bev Mills

 Bev has been a Local Authority governor at Benhurst Primary School since November 2004.